-There is also the potential to secure the provision of short-stay public car parking, of benefit to local business and residents and replacing some of that lost to the provision of the Town Park, as well as significant public realm enhancements, in accordance with the objectives provided by the North St Helier Masterplan6.
+There is also the potential to secure the provision of public car parking of benefit to local business and residents and replacing some of that lost to the provision of the Town Park, and/or a contribution to other sustainable transport infrastructure, as well as significant public realm enhancements, in accordance with the objectives provided by the North St Helier Masterplan6.

+The Planning and Environment Minister considers that there is an overriding environmental and community benefit for the regeneration of the area as outlined in the approved North St Helier Masterplan.
 The key principles of this brief, which help to inform the aims of any redevelopment of this site, are as follows: